Slax on CD/DVD

 will be marked as 'in use'.
 Be sure to always shutdown Slax

-properly, either from the shutdown menu or using poweroff
+properly, either from the shutdown menu or using poweroff or

-commands, and always wait until the system ends.
+reboot commands, and always wait until the system ends.

 Running Slax from memory